“Welcome to the Unknown, boys ...

 "No. There is only me.
 There is only my way.
 There is only the forest, and there is only surrender."

-Wirt and Greg meet many more inhabitants of the Unknown as they pass through it, such as heartbroken school teacher Ms. Langtree, eccentric quadrillionaire Quincy Endicott, and the animated skeletons that inhabit Pottsfield.
-Most of these characters are confined to their own episodes.
-Wirt and Greg are merely passing through their lives, delivering a snapshot of what life is like in the Unknown.
+Wirt and Greg meet many more inhabitants of the Unknown, such as heartbroken school teacher Ms. Langtree, eccentric quadrillionaire Quincy Endicott, and the animated skeletons that inhabit Pottsfield.
+Most of these characters are confined to their own episodes, Wirt and Greg's wanderings delivering a snapshot of what life is like in the Unknown.

-As the audience, we are also introduced to several characters from back home during a flashback episode, such as Sara, a cool, nerdy girl who Wirt has a crush on, and Jason Funderburker, Wirt's self-proclaimed rival.
-These characters are wonderfully weird in their own way, but serve to highlight how bizarre the varied personalities of the Unknown truly are in comparison.
+We are also introduced to several characters from back home during a flashback episode, such as Sara, a cool, nerdy girl who Wirt has a crush on, and Jason Funderburker, Wirt's self-proclaimed rival.
+These characters are wonderfully weird in their own way, but highlight how bizarre the varied personalities of the Unknown are in comparison.

-Each character we meet has a unique style that distinguishes them from all the rest, while still falling into the general aesthetic the show leans so strongly into.
-From Margueritte Grey's ghostly glow to the Tavern Keeper's rosy cheeks, everyone's personality and manner is reflected in their dress and design!
+Each character we meet has a unique style that distinguishes them from all the rest.
+From Margueritte Grey's ghostly glow to the Tavern Keeper's rosy cheeks, everyone's personhood and manner is reflected in their dress and design!

 Episode Guide